tuomaseerola/onset/readme.md

 The optimal values for the four parameters were defined for each instrument using a 1-minute sample of manually annotated onsets and customised for each main instrument types (sitar, sarod, and guitar, etc.).
 This customisation lead to accuracies (F scores) of 73 to 87.

-#### Caveats

-A number of other onset detection techniques (e.g, spectral difference, phase deviation, etc.) could have been used.
-There are several widely available tools (e.g., _Sonic Visualiser_) for onset extraction, but we were not satisfied with accuracy and options these tools provided for our project.